SamuraiHashira/Samurai-ArqamFC/README.md

 # Samurai
-The most secure password manager for ArqamFC teaam
+The most secure password manager for ArqamFC team